-(g) These Terms are governed by the laws of New South Wales, Australia.
-Each party irrevocably submits to the exclusive jurisdiction of courts with jurisdiction there, and waives any right to object to the venue on any ground.
+(g) These Terms are governed by the Laws of New South Wales, Australia.
+Each party irrevocably submits to the exclusive jurisdiction of courts with jurisdiction there, and waives any right to object to the jurisdiction on any ground.

 19 Definitions and Interpretation